Players on 2011 World Cup team to open Olympic torch relay

 The relay is to begin in J-Village in Fukushima prefecture, located about 250 kilometers (150 miles) north of Tokyo.
 The area was devastated on March 11, 2011, by an earthquake, tsunami, and the subsequent meltdown of three nuclear reactors.

 Organizers made the announcement on Tuesday but did not say which player — or players — would be the first to carry the torch.
-The torch will go to all 47 Japanese prefectures.
+The torch will go to all 47 Japanese prefectures, and 858 municipalities.

 Former coach Norio Sasaki has also been asked to be part of the relay.